1dancook/fut-test-tsypt/lib.typ

   vertical: false,
   columns: none,
 ) = {
+  // TODO: (maybe) add a small box for answers (only when there is one solution).
+It can be on the left side or right side, this can be done with a grid
+  // FIX: change the api to be consistent -- solutions, detractors, solution_limit, detractor_limit
   let combined_shuffle(solution_items, detractor_items, solutions, detractors, callback) = {
     // first, do random choice and store A rng.update(((rng, _)) => choice(rng, solution_items, size: solutions, replacement: false))